-- Servicing our debt requires a significant amount of cash, and we may not have sufficient cash flow from our business to pay our substantial debt. - We may pay any interest make-whole payment on our notes by delivering shares of our common stock, which could result in significant dilution to our stockholders. - The accounting method for convertible debt securities that may be settled in cash, such as the notes, could have a material effect on our reported financial results.
+Servicing our debt requires a significant amount of cash, and we may not have sufficient cash flow from our business to pay our substantial debt.
+The accounting method for convertible debt securities that may be settled in cash, such as the notes, could have a material effect on our reported financial results.